accel-brain/accel-brain-code/Reinforcement-Learning/README.md

 ## Tutorial: Complexity of Hyperparameters, or how can be hyperparameters decided?

 There are many hyperparameters that we have to set before the actual searching and learning process begins.
-Each parameter should be decided in relation to Reinforcement Learning theory and it cause side effects in training model.
+Each parameter should be decided in relation to Deep/Reinforcement Learning theory and it cause side effects in training model.
 Because of this complexity of hyperparameters, so-called the hyperparameter tuning must become a burden of Data scientists and R & D engineers from the perspective of not only a theoretical point of view but also implementation level.

 ### Combinatorial optimization problem and Simulated Annealing.